Drupal4Gov/drupal4gov.us/README.md

 ```
 lando blt sync
 ```
-* Do whatever work is required for ticket
+* Do whatever work is required for ticket.
 * Create new commit(s) as needed.
 All commit messages should follow the pattern: DGC-XXX: commit messages go here.
 They must include the Ticket Number (with a dash AND a colon), a message, and a period.
 * Run Tests / Validation Scripts
 ```